Eastcote: Urban development

 The British government built a military hospital on land near Highgrove House during the war, in preparation for military casualties from the D-Day landings.
 They were not required for the role and were converted into barracks for Navy Wrens.
-Bletchley Park also established an outpost in surplus buildings on the site, which became known to staff as HMS Pembroke V. A total of 100 Bombe codebreaker machines were used to decode German Enigma messages.
+An outpost to Bletchley Park was also established surplus buildings on the site, which became known to staff as HMS Pembroke V. A total of 100 Bombe codebreaker machines were used to decode German Enigma messages.
 The station closed shortly after the war ended in 1945, although the operations from Bletchley Park were re-established on the site in April 1946, under the new name of "Government Communications Headquarters" (GCHQ).
 Operations continued on the site, including the use of two Colossus codebreaking machines, until GCHQ moved to a new purpose-built site in Cheltenham in February 1954.

 In 1952, a number of new houses were built by Wimpeys Ltd in Newnham Avenue for the Ruislip-Northwood Urban District Council as part of their "no fines" scheme.
 The Minister for Housing and later Prime Minister, Harold Macmillan, attended.

 In 1964, Eastcote House was demolished after it was declared structurally unsafe.
 The grounds including the walled garden, coach house and dovecote were retained for public use.
 Haydon Hall had also fallen into a state of disrepair and was demolished in 1967.

 The RAF Eastcote site was sold for development to George Wimpey (later Taylor Wimpey) in 2007, with plans for the construction of 385 new homes.
 As of early 2011, 50% of the development had been completed, and the estate renamed Pembroke Park, in reference to HMS Pembroke V, the former name of the codebreaking operation during the Second World War.